tedchain/tedchain-technology/README.md

         }
     ]

-.. important:: Since only an administrator will have the right to modify this record, the mutation creating this record must be signed using an administrator key.
+Important: Since only an administrator will have the right to modify this record, the mutation creating this record must be signed using an administrator key.

 Alice's address is the base-58 representation of the hash of her public key.
 It is constructed the same way it would be for a Bitcoin address.